Payflow Gateway Services Agreement

 4. PAYPAL'S OBLIGATIONS.

 4.1 Payflow Services.
-Subject to the terms in this Agreement, PayPal agrees to provide (i) the Payflow Services for which you have enrolled and paid the applicable fees, and (ii) access to standardized reports regarding your Transactions processed using the Payflow Services and certain reporting tools to assist you.
+Subject to the terms in this Agreement, PayPal agrees to provide (i) the Payflow Services for which you have enrolled and paid the applicable fees, and (ii) access to standardized reports regarding your Transactions processed using the Payflow Services and certain reporting tools to assist you in accounting activities.

 4.2 Information Conduit.
 You acknowledge that PayPal is not a financial or credit reporting institution.
 PayPal is responsible only for providing Data transmission to effect or direct certain payment authorizations for you and is not responsible for the results of any credit inquiry, the operation of web sites of internet service providers (“ISP”), Financial Institutions, Financial Processors, the availability or performance of the Internet, or for any damages or costs you suffer or incur as a result of any instructions given, actions taken or omissions made by you, your Financial Processor(s), your Financial Institution, or any ISP.
 The Payflow Services present data and information collected from the you and data sources other than PayPal and PayPal makes no representations or warranties regarding the availability, accuracy, timeliness or completeness of such data and information or any output or results of the Payflow Services based in whole or in part on such data and information.
 You are solely responsible for the accuracy and completeness of all Data you supply.